Evolutionary psychiatry: Psychological function and dysfunction

 Mental disorders are often defined by 'dysfunction' in psychiatric manuals such as the DSM, without a precise definition of what constitutes dysfunction, allowing any mental state deemed socially unacceptable (such as homosexuality) to be considered dysfunctional, and thus a mental disorder.

-Evolutionary theory is uniquely placed to be able to distinguish biological function from dysfunction by evolutionary processes.
+Adam Hunt argues that evolutionary theory is uniquely placed to be able to distinguish biological function from dysfunction by evolutionary processes.
 Unlike the objects and processes of physics and chemistry, which cannot strictly be said to be functioning nor dysfunctioning, biological systems are the products of evolution by natural selection, and so their 'function' and 'dysfunction' can be related to that evolutionary process.
 The concept of evolutionary function is tied to the reproductive success brought about by phenotypes which caused genes to be propagated.
 Eyes evolved to see – the function of the eyes is to see – so dysfunctional eyes are those that cannot see.
 This sense of function is defined by the evolutionary history of eyesight providing reproductive success, not current cultural opinions of normality and abnormality on which common conceptions of health and disorder often depend.
 Jerome Wakefield's influential 'Harmful Dysfunction' definition of disorder utilises evolutionarily selected effects to ground the concept of 'dysfunction' in the objective process of evolution.
 Wakefield proposes that mental disorder must be both harmful, in a value-defined sense, and dysfunctional, in an evolutionary sense.

 This grounding of dysfunction in an objective historical process is important in the context of psychiatry's history of labelling socially undesirable mental states and traits as 'disorders', such as female masturbation and homosexuality.
 Current diagnostic manuals are decided by consensus.
 For example, in 1973 the APA called a vote to reconsider homosexuality's status as a mental disorder.
 By a 58% majority, it was struck off.
 The category of borderline personality disorder was created upon the basis of a single paper and consensus between about a dozen psychiatrists.
 In 2014 psychiatrists voted on the features of a new disorder, internet gaming disorder.
-The reliance on votes and expert consensus rather than objective evidence or biomarkers is a longstanding criticism of psychiatry that evolutionary psychiatry can avoid by adopting the evolutionary definition of dysfunction.
+Psychiatry's reliance on votes and expert consensus rather than objective evidence or biomarkers has been the subject of longstanding criticism, which evolutionary psychiatry can avoid by adopting the evolutionary definition of dysfunction.